 Who doesn’t love fresh, clean linens - the smell, the crispness under our hands or next to our skin, the wonderful feeling of rightness knowing that some things, at least, are sparkling clean?
 The hard work of ironing is another issue, which is why washed linen has gained such popularity - take advantage of it!
-That is the reason I called our work ‘rough’ linen when we launched the perfect messy bed ten years ago: rough is simply the lovely soft crumpled texture of washed linen, as opposed to time-consuming glossy ironed show beds.
+That is the reason I called us ‘rough’ linen when we launched the perfect messy bed ten years ago: rough is simply the lovely soft crumpled texture of washed linen, as opposed to time-consuming glossy ironed show beds.
 The benefit?
 Heavenly drape and flow.
 That’s the beauty of linen, it is perfect just as it is.

 If you want the low-down on the best way to look after your linens, make yourself a cup of tea, settle down, and I’ll begin.

 1. Treat Stains Promptly

 First things first - before your linens even hit the hamper, they should be checked for stains and treated.
 Of course, it is good practice to soak a stain as soon as it occurs, but life is imperfect and sometimes that doesn’t happen, so it’s good to know modern science has your back.
 Shout is a winner in my book.
 If you have a stain, spray it with Shout and let it sit for at least 15 minutes before washing.
-I’ve experimented, spraying Shout on dry fabrics of various colors and materials (including our linens of course), then let it dry (something that is not generally recommended) and guess what?
+I’ve experimented, spraying Shout on dry fabrics of various colors and materials (including our linens of course), even let it dry, and guess what?
 The stains came out, and the color of the fabric was not affected.
 Note: It’s best to avoid heating (i.e. tumble-drying) a stained item until you are certain the stain is gone, as heat will set stains.